Are You Paranoid? When Is It Most Uncomfortable? Are There Severe Attacks? or Is It Just a Malaise That Sickens You?

 The Outwardly Unacknowledged but Quietly Self-Admitted Sufferer

 The pain and suffering here is real, even if people won’t admit to it, or seek help for it.
-I write this article to stimulate the unacknowledged but quietly self-admitted sufferers so that we will seek help and treatment.
 This is one wild, uncaring, hair-raising, stress-filled world, or it can be when we lose control of our lives.
-I write this as an opening foray into your conscious dealing with this condition, which can grow for the individual from a “nagging mental state” into a “plague”.
 So with a plea for a dose of silent honesty, let’s examine this condition.